alessandro-gentilini/knuth-interview-2006/README.md

 to X? plus 4x, and draw that graph too, until I would learn how different graphs looked.

-I didn’t have calculus, I didn’t know calculus in high school, but I did know how to graph an equation, and that fascinated me, so I had played, I worked so hard on this, in fact, on this orange graph paper that I had, I started to get
+I didn't have calculus, I didn't know calculus in high school, but I did know how to graph an equation, and that fascinated me, so I had played, I worked so hard on this, in fact, on this orange graph paper that I had, I started to get